This site requires a more recent version of Adobe Flash Player to function properly.

 Gartner estimates the IoT market to grow almost 30 times, from an installed base of 0.9 billion in 2009 to 26 billion by 2020.
 It will result in $1.9 trillion in global economic value-add through sales into diverse end markets.
 (Link)

-Earlier this year (2014), Intel completed its acquisition of Basis Science, which specializes in wearable device technologies for health and wellness applications.
+In 2014, Intel completed its acquisition of Basis Science, which specializes in wearable device technologies for health and wellness applications.
 This gives Intel an immediate entry into the wearable devices market.
 The company intends to build upon this foundation to deliver new products that offer greater utility and value to its customers.
+Intel has been investing in a wide range of start-ups in the wearables space, and has also tied up with some fashion houses to market wearable gear as a fashion accessory rather than just a device that monitors your health (and more)

 How Does Trefis Modelling Work?